Get Help Now - Confidential & Free Phone icon800-671-4304

 Booster Sessions

-Former patients of a rehab center may want to revisit that facility every 3 to 6 months in order to receive a booster session.
+Former patients of a rehab center may want to revisit that facility every 3 to 6 months to receive a booster session.
 Many facilities provide this option, which allows the individual to be seen by a doctor and to discuss their recovery progress.
 It may also include a counseling session.

 Outpatient Care